 If you are interested in philosophy, then you are part of an endangered species.
 Philosophy is the subject of good reasoning, which is something few people even know exists.

 It’s not just for strange old men who read lots of books.
 It’s for everyone.
 Philosophy helps us improve our thinking, learn to be more reasonable, and learn to become better human beings.
 Philosophy has lead to logic, computers, and modern science.
 (There is much more to be said in favor of philosophy.
 Go here for a detailed discussion.)

 Philosophy is marginalized.

 Many people—including scientists don’t accept that philosophy can exist.
 Many think that we have science and superstition, and that’s it.
-Reasoning about morality, religion, and logic are not taken to be possible.
+The idea of reasoning in a correct way about morality, religion, and logic is generally not taken seriously.

 Philosophy was once explicitly understood by all educated people, but it has become esoteric and reserved for academic philosophy professors who are now hidden away at the universities.
 People tend not to know philosophy exists.
 They might know that there are people who study something called “philosophy,” but they don’t have any idea what is going on.
 When people actually hear philosophical thinking and arguments, they are often offended.
 Arguments are understood to be “insulting,” “authoritarian,” and “manipulative.”

 What about science?